ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 ## Webinar schedule profiles

-Webinar schedule configs seed selectable DB-owned schedule profiles.
+Webinar schedule configs may evolve into selectable schedule profiles.

 Schedule profiles decide when webinar-owned messages are sent.

 Messaging template presets decide what those messages say.

-A webinar series or webinar may choose profiles such as:
+A webinar series or webinar may later choose profiles such as:

 ```text
 full 10-day schedule